-At Codacy we try to assure that all our data is extremely secure at any level, and we appreciate the hard work that goes to security research.
+At Codacy we try to make sure all our data is extremely secure on all levels, and we appreciate the hard work that goes to security research.
 If you have discovered any security concern, please email our Security Team at firstname.lastname@example.org

 We always do our best to ensure the security of your data.